ovnstable/ovnstable-core/pkg/proposals/README.md

 At the end of propasl use:

 - testProposal() for testing transation with abi updates and etc.
-- testStrategy() for testing startegies
+- testStrategy() for testing strategies
 - testUsdPlus()

 ## How to execute proposal

-1. Comment out all tesing functions
+1. Comment out all testing functions
 2. Run inside /proposal folder `npx hardhat run ./scripts/[network]/[file name].js --network [network]`
    ex: `npx hardhat run ./scripts/arbitrum/34_update_silo_claim.js --network arbitrum --stand arbitrum`
 3. File would be saved inside ./batches/[network]